Dr. Thomas Swan studied cognition and culture at Queen's University Belfast. He enjoys exploring the interplay between politics and culture.

 After WW2, the CIA facilitated numerous acts of assassination and torture and replaced democracies with dictatorships in countries all over the world for more than 40 years.
 Nowadays, the ironically-named "National Endowment For Democracy" does the same thing.

 Prior to the 1990s, the justification was often that the Soviets had influence over the country.
 However, in many cases, there was little or no evidence to back up this claim.
 Regardless, what right did the US have to deny foreign peoples their democratic choices?

 America's International Crimes

-An interesting inclusion is Iran.
-The Iranian revolution took place in 1979 to remove a dictator the US government had installed and supported for 25 years.
-This installation occurred after the CIA engineered the downfall of a democratic government in Iran.
-Before the revolution, the Iranian people suffered oppression, torture and death as a result of CIA interference in their country.
+An underreported part of this history concerns Iran.
+Notably, the 1979 Iranian revolution took place to remove a dictator that the US government had installed and supported for 25 years.
+This installation occurred after the CIA had engineered the downfall of democracy in Iran.
+The Iranian people therefore suffered oppression, torture, and death as a result of CIA interference in their country.